vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 #### L7 Ingress in ClusterIP Mode

 This option enables NSX Advanced Load Balancer L7 ingress capabilities, including sending traffic directly from the service engines (SEs) to the pods, preventing multiple hops that other ingress solutions need when sending packets from the load balancer to the right node where the pod runs.
-ALB Controller creates a Virtual service with a backend pool with the pod IPs which helps to send the traffic directly to the pods.
+The NSX Advanced Load Balancer controller creates a virtual service with a backend pool with the pod IP addresses which helps send the traffic directly to the pods.

 However, each workload cluster needs a dedicated SE group for Avi Kubernetes Operator (AKO) to work, which could increase the number of SEs you need for your environment.
 This mode is used when you have a small number of workload clusters.